Digital Transformation: The Cyber Security Catalyst

 The importance of working with service providers

-Organisations need to work with their service providers to model the new paradigm.
+Organisations need to work with their cloud service providers to model the new paradigm.
 They need to understand their changing risk profile and how to manage it.
 Whether cyber security was previously provided in-house or outsourced to an MSSP, the same levels of monitoring and risk management within the cloud services is required.

 Using the Essential Eight as a cyber baseline of controls any changes in security posture can be measured to ensure the maintenance of an appropriate and ongoing level of protection, even as the organisation’s ICT infrastructure and software moves to the cloud.